How can we help you?

 It's normal to worry about your child getting hurt, especially since they can be sensitive to radiation.
 You can rest assured knowing that the small amount of radiation is safe for a child.

 Dental x-rays allow us to safely guide your child's oral health development in ways that would be difficult or impossible without it.
-Some ways dental x-rays help our dentists Dr. Nick Schulte or Dr. Merideth Meador-Schulte include:
+Some ways dental x-rays help our Saint Paul, MN children's dentists, Dr. Nick Schulte or Dr. Merideth Meador-Schulte, include:

 - Determining if there is enough space to accommodate adult teeth